 Since the couple did not have any children, there are no child custody or child support issues to resolve.
 However, the couple will have to deal with the thorny matter of Cobain’s estate and property.

 Cobain was just three years old when her father died and she inherited the entirety of his $450 million estate.
 Now she is seeking to keep all of that money – despite the fact that she and Silva never signed a prenuptial agreement.

 Since Cobain and Silva are getting divorced in California, CA law will apply in their divorce case.
 Under California divorce laws, most inheritances are not subject to equitable distribution.
 Although Silva could potentially ask for division of any assets that the couple purchased during the marriage, Cobain may be in a strong position to claim that her inheritance remains her property.
 New Jersey divorce laws have a similar view of inheritances when a married couple gets divorced.

 For additional information about this high-profile divorce case, see the UInterview.com article, “Frances Bean Cobain Files for Divorce from Isaiah Silva, Hopes to Protect Inheritance.”

 If you are thinking about filing for divorce in New York, you should talk to a qualified divorce attorney who can help you protect your assets.
 Jonathan D. Katz is an experienced and knowledgeable divorce lawyer who will assist you throughout the entire divorce process.
-Contact Mr. Katz today to schedule a free consultation about your case.
+Contact Mr. Katz today to schedule a consultation about your case.